tarantool/doc/doc/reference/reference_lua/net_box.rst

         *   -   net.box feature
             -   Use
             -   IPROTO feature ID
-            -   First protocol version with net.box feature
+            -   IPROTO protocol versions with the net.box feature support
         *   -   ``streams``
             -   Requires streams support on the server
             -   IPROTO_FEATURE_STREAMS
-            -   1
+            -   1 and newer
         *   -   ``transactions``
             -   Requires transactions support on the server
             -   IPROTO_FEATURE_TRANSACTIONS
-            -   1
+            -   1 and newer
         *   -   ``error_extension``
             -   Requires support for :ref:`MP_ERROR <msgpack_ext-error>` MsgPack extension on the server
             -   IPROTO_FEATURE_ERROR_EXTENSION
-            -   2
+            -   2 and newer
         *   -   ``watchers``
             -   Requires remote watchers support on the server
             -   IPROTO_FEATURE_WATCHERS
-            -   3
+            -   3 and newer

     To learn more about IPROTO features, see :ref:`IPROTO_ID <box_protocol-id>`.